 Given the often interwoven mix of regional politics, economics, and religion in the post-September 11 world, and the unique challenges that the region poses to decisionmakers in Washington, the program contributes significantly to policy debates about democracy, terrorism, and nuclear proliferation.

-Under the guidance of Institute Baker fellow Simon Henderson, the Gulf and Energy Policy Program identifies strategies that will best promote U.S. regional interests in the face of threats to Middle Eastern stability and oil supply.
+Under the guidance of Institute Baker fellow Simon Henderson, the Bernstein Program on Gulf and Energy Policy identifies strategies that will best promote U.S. regional interests in the face of threats to Middle Eastern stability and oil supply.